kartik8959/Law-home-page/README.md

-## ⭐ Food Restaurant Home Page ⭐
+## ⭐ Law Board Home Page ⭐

 > ## ineuron.ai

 <table>
 <tr>
 <td>
  This Project has given by Hitesh Sir as the part of project assigments.
+I have build this project in 2 hrs
 </td>
 </tr>
 </table>